 What Is Restless Legs Syndrome?

 Restless legs syndrome (RLS) is a condition that causes patients to experience an overwhelming urge to move their legs.
 Because RLS is often worse at night and while laying down, the condition can worsen sleep quality and wreak havoc on your quality of life.

 Are restless legs keeping you up at night?
 Stop tossing and turning.
 Schedule a consultation at Wellness & Surgery today.

-Many patients suffering from restless legs syndrome also describe symptoms associated with venous insufficiency (VI) and varicose veins.
-Venous insufficiency is a condition that causes blood to pool in the veins of the legs, while varicose veins are simply enlarged, twisted veins.
-Dr. Arad of Wellness & Surgery uses several treatment methods to effectively eliminate venous insufficiency (VI) and varicose veins.
+Many patients suffering from restless legs syndrome also describe symptoms associated with vessel insufficiency (VI) and varicose veins.
+Vessel insufficiency is a condition that causes blood to pool in the vessels of the legs, while varicose veins are simply enlarged, twisted vessels.
+Dr. Arad of Wellness & Surgery uses several treatment methods to effectively eliminate vessel insufficiency (VI) and varicose veins.
 You can learn more about these conditions and their treatments here

 Symptoms of Restless Legs Syndrome